Ardhanari/stationery/README.md

-- is_digital - while initially was a part of the Product model and it would specify if the product is eligible to digital download after the purchase, during the development I realised that there will probably no downloadable products in any near future.
+- is_digital - while initially was part of the Product model and it would specify if the product is eligible to digital download after the purchase, during the development I realised that there will probably no downloadable products in any near future.
 The field was removed from product table and won’t return in future updates

-- stripe pre-built checkout page - could be an option to ensure users they are using a dedicated and secure element to handle their orders, however, the distinct look and incompatibility with current address and order way of storing data makes it not a priority for now.
+- stripe pre-built checkout page - could be an option to ensure users they are using a dedicated and secure element to handle their orders, however, the distinct look and possible incompatibility with current address and order way of storing data places it low on a priority list for now.

 - all other elements at the last card of the [Trello page](https://trello.com/b/xSgyQgU2/milestone-project-4)